 Experiment design is used to structure experimental observations of a system.
 The observations are often used to make an experimentally determined empirical model.
 These models are often called extrinsic because they are defined from the external behavior of the system and not the internal function.
-A mechanistic model is not based on observations, but instead employ an understanding of the underlying phenomena that defines the function of the model.
+A mechanistic model is not based on observations, but instead employ an understanding of the underlying phenomena that define the function of the model.

-Model opacity refers to the level of knowledge of the model contained in the computer code that is available, as described in Figure 1.
-An extrinsic model, mechanistic model, or a combination of the two, may be contained in a "opaque box" system.
+Model opacity refers to the level of knowledge that is available about the model contained in the computer code, as described in Figure 1.
+An extrinsic model, a mechanistic model, or a combination of the two, might be contained in an "opaque box" system2.
 Gray or clear box systems are where some or all of the internal function of the system is known, respectively.
-Open box codes provide access to the code and model directly and usually also provide a way to interface with the code.
-A spreadsheet-based model is a good example of open box.
+Open-box codes provide access to the code and model directly and usually also provide a way to interface with the code.
+A spreadsheet-based model is a good example of open-box.
 If the spreadsheet is later locked it would be an opaque box to a new operator.